Is nearsightedness common?

-Nearsightedness is one of the most common eye disorders in the world.
-It occurs in 30 to 40 percent of adults in the United States and Europe, and in up to 80 percent of the Asian population.
-The prevalence of myopia has been increasing rapidly in recent decades, and it's been predicted that by the year 2050, about half of the world’s population will be nearsighted.
+Also called myopia, nearsightedness occurs in 30 to 40 percent of adults in the United States and Europe, and in up to 80 percent of the Asian population.
+The prevalence of myopia has been increasing rapidly in recent decades, and it's been predicted that by the year 2050, about half of the world's population will be nearsighted.

 People who are nearsighted see close objects clearly, but objects that are farther away appear blurry to them.
 This is because when light enters their eyes, it comes to a focal point too quickly — in front of the retina instead of directly on it.

-The exact cause of the worldwide increase in nearsightedness (also known as myopia) is unknown, but genetics clearly play a role.
+The exact cause of the worldwide increase in nearsightedness is unknown, but genetics clearly plays a role.
 A recent study identified 161 genetic factors for the condition, most of which are involved in processing light.
 When one or both parents are nearsighted, the probability increases that their children also will be myopic.

 The chances of developing myopia also appears to be influenced by how a person uses his or her eyes.
 For example, if someone spends extended periods of time reading, working at a computer screen, or doing other close-up visual work, they may be more likely to develop nearsightedness.

 Another theory is that today's children don't get enough sunlight.
 The sun stimulates a neurotransmitter called dopamine that controls the elongation of the eyes — and elongated eyes are closely associated with nearsightedness.

 Early diagnosis and treatment of nearsightedness is important.
 According to the American Optometric Association, children should have their first eye exam at 6 months of age, another exam around age 3, and another when they start school.
 [Read more about when to have eye exams.]

 To make sure your child is seeing as clearly and comfortably as possible, schedule a comprehensive eye examination at the beginning of each school year with an eye doctor near you.